timhughes/git-credential-libsecret/README.md

- :exclamation: This is here in case others find the code useful.
+:bangbang: This is here in case others find the code useful.
 The standard gnome-keyring integration provided with git now works.
-Use `git-credential-gnome-keyring` instead of this.
+Use `git-credential-gnome-keyring` instead of this. :bangbang:

 # git-credential-libsecret
 Handles storing and providing usernames and passwords to Git using libsecret.